pollev/Kringlecon-2-Turtle-Doves/index.md

 #### Solution
-The solution is pretty much provided for us.
+The solution is pretty much provided for us:
-We have the api script to submit the correct responses.
+- We have the api script to submit the correct responses.
-We have the github script to train our machine learning model We then just need to train the model and connect it to the api script.
+- We have the github script to train our machine learning model.

+All we need to do is train the model and connect it to the api script.

 Upon completing the challenge, you receive a personalized email with the objective code.